-PH18 The Council's specification relating to the use of tinted windows in licensed vehicles is as follows: -
+The Council's specification relating to the use of tinted windows in licensed vehicles is as follows: -

-- a) The windscreen shall have a minimum light transmission of 75% - b) All other windows of the vehicle shall have a minimum of 70% light transmission, unless the following criteria can be met in which case there will be no minimum light transmission.
+- a) The windscreen shall have a minimum light transmission of 75% - b) All other front windows of the vehicle shall have a minimum of 70% light transmission, unless the following criteria can be met in which case there will be no minimum light transmission. - c) All rear windows of the vehicle shall have a minimum of 30% light transmission, unless the following criteria can be met in which case there will be no minimum light transmission.